 No. 132 also had two families, the Inces and the Lindseys, who lived there for more than thirty years.
 John Ince, born in 1858, is first mentioned in 1887 with Charles Lindsey, born in 1865, moving in in 1891.
-The 1901 census lists Ince living with a wife, two sons and a daughter, and Lindsey with a wife and four sons.
-Both men were still listed there in 1917.
+The 1901 census lists Ince living with a wife, two sons and a daughter, and Lindsey with a wife and four sons, the second of whom, Frederick Charles Linseay (sic) served as Sergeant in the A company Cambridgeshire Regiment and received the Military Medal on the 26th of September 1917.
 There is no mention of Ince thereafter, but Lindsey is still listed in the same house until 1930.
 Both men worked throughout their lives as platelayers - a job described by Victor Challis (Appendix III(a)) as follows: 'That was track work, upkeep of the railway track, knocking things that had to be knocked in.
 It dates from Victorian days when plates were used to lay the tracks.
 Very hard work.'

-Two photographs exist of Cambridge platelayers; they clearly date from different eras as reflected in the uniforms, but the job is obviously much the same.
-12
+Two photographs exist of Cambridge platelayers; they clearly date from different eras as reflected in the uniforms, but the job is obviously much the same.18